Be advised that the Pride celebration takes place in Civic Center on June 28th. Learn more…

-Artist Morehshin Allahyari introduces us to a joyous artwork that asks us to consider “the monstrous, the othered, and the more-than-human.”
+Artist Morehshin Allahyari’s artwork considers “the monstrous, the othered, and the more-than-human.”

 What does safety look like in a gathering of talismans and protection?
 Of the Majlis al-Jinn; of the monstrous; of the othered; of and with humans and more-than-humans.
 What can we learn from this commitment to queering?
 Is it possible to sense a distancing and be-longing both at once?
 [Survival] guilt and joy on a diasporic dance floor?
 How and when would one know which emotions are the more sacred?